 - Projects, themes, and Contribution Modules (modules built and maintained by the Drupal Community to enhance functionality) will no longer be built, maintained, or advanced by the community.
 This will leave current Drupal 7 and 8 websites “stuck in place’ with the functionality they currently have with no community to maintain and fix issues with current modules

-- After November 2021, using Drupal 7 and 8 may be flagged as insecure in 3rd party scans and security tools since it will no longer be getting support
+- Using Drupal 7 and 8 may be flagged as insecure in 3rd party scans and security tools since it will no longer be getting support

 Drupal 7 and 8 websites will no longer be able to utilize the community support system to build, maintain, enhance, and provide security to the software’s core or to any modules.
 Using unsupported software is risky and never recommended.